AhmedMaslouh/mini-crm-ahmed/README.md

 ## Development server

-Run `ng serve` or 'npm start` for `client side`.
+Run `ng serve` or `npm start` for `client side`.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 Run `json-server --watch db.json` for `server side`.
 Resources : `http://localhost:3000/contacts`